 Why is this upgrade different from other SCCM CB upgrades?
 Mainly, the SCCM CB version upgrade is special because of its prerequisites.
 The minimum supported OS version for SCCM CB is Server 2012.

-Now with the latest version of the server OS release and which is the 2022 version, you can upgrade the server OS from 2012, 2016, and 2019 versions to server operating system version 2022 using the in-place upgrade method.
+With the latest version of the server OS release and the 2022 version, you can upgrade the server OS from the 2012, 2016, and 2019 versions to server operating system version 2022 using the in-place upgrade method.

 The minimum supported SQL version is SQL 2012 R2.
 This video will give a step-by-step walkthrough of the SCCM/ConfigMgr CB 1610 and 1702 upgrade process.
-In this post, I will explain my real-world experience of “SCCM Upgrade of CAS and Primary sites”.
+This post will explain my real-world experience of “SCCM Upgrade of CAS and Primary sites.”

 SCCM Server OS In-place Upgrade Real-World Experience

-I have explained my experience of in-place OS and SQL upgrades of SCCM CB CAS and primary sites in different posts.
-Server 2008 to 2012 upgrade “SCCM Server OS Upgrade WSUS SUP Notes from Real World“.
-Microsoft SCCM team has documented the steps which you need to perform before the SCCM server in-place OS upgrade.
+I have explained my experience with in-place OS and SQL upgrades of SCCM CB CAS and primary sites in different posts.
+Server 2008 to 2012 upgrade “SCCM Server OS Upgrade WSUS SUP Notes from Real World.”
+Microsoft SCCM team has documented the steps you need to perform before the SCCM server in-place OS upgrade.

 Following is another important post if you are upgrading from SCCM 2012 to CB – “SCCM ConfigMgr 2012 to CB Current Branch Upgrade Unofficial Checklist“.